WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## USB

-Initialism for Universal Serial Bus.
+Initialism for *Universal Serial Bus*.
 Use uppercase.

 Don't spell out.
 Use only as an adjective.